TU-Wien-dataLAB/Grader-Service/README.rst

 Grader Service offers lecturers and students a well integrated teaching environment for data science, machine learning and programming classes.

-This repository contains the lab/server extensions and the grader service as well as grader-convert.

-The grader service has only been tested on Unix/macOS operating systems.

 Read the `official documentation <https://grader-service.readthedocs.io/en/latest/index.html>`_.

 .. image:: ./docs/source/_static/assets/gifs/release2_small.gif